 Voronoi Index.
 The i-th component of this vector will contain the number of faces of the

 Voronoi cell having i edges.
 This implies that the leading two components of the per-particle

 vector are always zero, because the minimum number of edges a polygon can have is three.

 Controls the order up to which Voronoi indices are computed.
 Note that Voronoi faces with a more edges than this maximum will be ignored when calculating the index vector.

-If this option is enabled, the modifier outputs the bonds between pairs of neighboring particles.
-A bond is generated for every Voronoi face whose area is larger than the specified face area threshold, and which has at least three edges longer than the specified edge length threshold.
+If this option is enabled, the modifier generates bonds between neighboring particles that share a Voronoi face.
+A bond is generated for every Voronoi face whose area is larger than the face area threshold and which has at least three edges longer than the specified edge length threshold.

 Lets the modifier compute the poly-disperse Voronoi tessellation, which takes into account the radii of particles.
 Otherwise a mono-disperse Voronoi tessellation is computed, which is independent of the particle sizes.

 Lets the modifier perform the analysis only for selected particles.
 Particles that are not selected will be treated as if they did not exist.